Personal, Moral, Social & Cultural Development including Citizenship

 We formalise our message of helping others at regular intervals throughout the year.
 So at our Harvest Service all children carry their own box of food into church and we are delighted to present these to the Archer Project, run by Sheffield Cathedral, to feed homeless people.
-All children and staff dress-up for Children In Need (Pudsey Bear) and Comic Relief (Red Nose Day) and donate money to these charities.
+Children and staff dress-up for fund-raising events such as Children In Need (Pudsey Bear) and Christmas Jumper Day (Save The Children) and donate money to these charities.
 We also nominate classroom and playground buddies to support new children as they become familiar with our school.
 Each week, two of the older children are responsible for unlocking the shed and getting playtime toys out and securing them again at the end of playtime.

 We develop awareness of personal safety through regular events to promote road-safety and fire-safety.
 These are delivered by external professionals from the police and fire services.
-Online safety is being addressed through a new curriculum developed in 2016, which includes a focus day each half-term and regular reminders throughout the year.
+Online safety is being addressed through a new curriculum reviewed in 2019, which includes a focus day each half-term and regular reminders throughout the year.
 Our parents and Governors have experienced awareness-raising sessions regarding online behaviour and safety.

 We teach traditional British values through local and National traditions.
 So we sell poppies and all children observe 2 minutes of silence whilst standing around the war memorial at 11.00am on 11th November.
 We take regard of special days such as Shrove Tuesday (Pancake Day), Maundy Thursday (visitors have shown us their Maundy money and told us about meeting Queen Elizabeth II), Bonfire Night and well-dressing traditions.

 We have comprehensive transition arrangements for Pre-School children preparing to enter school, and Year Two children transferring to their next school.
 These involve lengthy preparation, visits and experiences to ensure that all children are as prepared as they can be for the forthcoming move.